 Writing and Editing for Business Certificate of Completion

-Whether you are asked to write for the workplace, or just exploring creative writing aspirations, having the ability to deliver clear, concise material will save endless rewrite hours.
-Revisit the basics of grammar, different writing styles and how to organize your thoughts for more effective writing.
+Having the ability to deliver clear, concise material saves time and demonstrates solid written communication skills.
+Revisit the basics of grammar, different writing styles and how to organize your thoughts for more effective writing in the workplace.

 - Increase your marketability in the workplace